 Do buses have to make room for pushchairs?

-Not legally — wheelchair users take priority in designated spaces and bus operators are not required to guarantee pushchair access.
-In practice most buses have a dedicated pushchair area, but it is not reserved exclusively for pushchairs and can be occupied by wheelchairs, shopping trolleys, or other passengers.
+Not legally — wheelchair users take priority and bus operators are not required to guarantee pushchair access.
 Plan for flexibility rather than certainty.

-Can I take a double pushchair on a bus?
+Can I take a double pushchair on a train?

 Have a question about using a specific pushchair on public transport?
 Get in touch — I’m happy to help.